harrinriza1993/Let-us-C-programming-solutions/chapter14/Readme.md

 		10.0	14.0

 **p.c**: The X and Y coordinates of 10 different points are entered through the keyboard.
-Write a program to find the distance of last pointfrom the first point(sum of distance between consecutive points).
+Write a program to find the distance of last point from the first point (sum of distance between consecutive points).

 **q.c**: A dequeue is an ordered set of elements in which the  elements may be inserted or retrieved from either end.
 Using an array simulate a dequeue of characters